Definition of Medical Necessity

 The terms of the Plan govern the extent to which expenses are eligible for reimbursement.
 You and your doctor are responsible for decisions about how to treat your medical condition.
 You may elect not to pursue reimbursement from the Plan.
 However, if you wish to submit claims to the Plan, you and your doctor should be aware of:

 - The Plan's medical necessity guidelines described above,

 - The Plan's preauthorization and Centers of Expertise requirements (see "Preauthorization, Concurrent Review, and Retrospective Review"),

 Regardless of the amount of reimbursement (if any) that will be provided under the Medical Plan, you and your doctor are encouraged to choose the most appropriate and cost-effective treatment options.

 The consultation of multiple providers for the purpose of obtaining a desired treatment, service, opinion, or diagnosis or for obtaining duplicative treatment or services may be considered by the Plan Administrator or its delegate as evidence that a treatment or service is not medically necessary.
 In addition, the submission of claims resulting from such activity may be considered by the Plan Administrator or its delegate to constitute fraud, waste, or abuse.

-If you or your provider requests preauthorization for a diagnostic test, imaging, or procedure, and that request is denied because it is determined that the service does not satisfy the medical necessity requirements, the Plan will not cover the service.
+If your provider requests preauthorization for a diagnostic test, imaging, or procedure, and that request is denied because it is determined that the service does not satisfy the medical necessity requirements, the Plan will not cover the service.
 Except as required under applicable law, the service will be ineligible for coverage even if it is subsequently performed in an urgent care center or hospital emergency room if:

 - The service is performed for the same purpose for which the preauthorization request had been denied, and